winstonjs/winston/README.md

 See the [Upgrade Guide](UPGRADE-3.0.md) for more information.
 Bug reports and PRs welcome!

+## 3.0.0 Documentation

+Please note that the documentation below is for 3.0.0.
+[See here for the 2.4.0 documentation.](https://github.com/winstonjs/winston/tree/2.4.0).

 ## Motivation

 `winston` is designed to be a simple and universal logging library with